telerik/ajax-docs/controls/grid/defining-structure/creating-a-radgrid-programmatically.md

 {
     RadGrid RadGrid1 = new RadGrid();
     RadGrid1.ID = "RadGrid1";

-    PlaceHolder1.Controls.Add(RadGrid1);
+    // Attach event handlers on every postback RadGrid1.ItemDataBound += RadGrid1_ItemDataBound;

-    //Add RadGrid to the Controls collection of the placeholder if (!IsPostBack)
+    // Add RadGrid to the Controls collection of the placeholder PlaceHolder1.Controls.Add(RadGrid1);

+    if (!IsPostBack)
     {
         RadGrid1.DataSourceID = "SqlDataSource1";